-While many investors report having issues with their property management company, statistics show that the vast majority (approximately 80%) do nothing about it.
+While many investors report having issues with property management companies, statistics show that the vast majority (approximately 80%) do nothing about it.
 As a result, they continue to receive poor service, as the situation rarely improves without a major shake-up.

-When it comes to property management, Sydney investors are spoilt for choice with most real estate agencies offering some services for landlords.
+When it comes to property management in Sydney, investors are spoilt for choice with most real estate agencies offering some services for landlords.
 However, with quantity comes varying quality – for every great property manager, there’s one who lack commitment and attention to detail.
 This can create a range of issues, causing stress and eating up your precious time, as you manage your property manager.

 Why do investors change their real estate property manager?

 While the exact reason an investor is unhappy with their property manager many vary, the core of the issue is usually the same – they are not receiving the service they expect.
 This could be due to: